 This is quite different from ads on search engines, social media, TV, magazines, and radio.
 Someone who comes across your ad on Facebook or while watching the morning news did not request to learn more about your brand, so they are more likely to ignore your message or even be bothered by it.

 If a consumer directly provides you with their email address, it is because they specifically want to opt in to your email marketing.
 They may have been tempted with a coupon or some other promotion, but it is still a much more consent-based marketing strategy.
 This is part of what makes email marketing so unique and so successful!

 How does email marketing work with other forms of marketing?

-As we continue to further explain what is email marketing, we must also mention how it works best with other marketing efforts.
+As we continue to further explain this form of marketing, we must also mention how it works best with other marketing efforts.
 As mentioned previously, email marketing works extremely well alongside social media marketing.
 You are able to cross-promote your company’s social media profiles on emails with buttons requesting that your email subscribers follow you.
 You can also use your social media profiles to gather an email list to use in your email marketing campaigns.